OnboardingETHCR/Testing-Onboarding/modulo4-4.md

 ## 🧪 Reading Data from the Contract

-Now that your contract address and ABI are defined in contract.js, you can import them and read data from the blockchain using getCount():
+Now that your contract address and ABI are defined in contract.js, you can import them and read data from the blockchain using getCount().

+Open your `src/App.jsx` file and update it as follows:

 ```jsx
 import { useEffect, useState } from 'react';